cweska/LinuxDomainBlocker/README.md

 ## Overview

 This solution uses **dnsmasq** as a local DNS server to block malicious, inappropriate, and unwanted domains.
-It's designed for educational environments where you need to restrict internet access while allowing necessary development tools (like ROS 2).
+It's designed for educational environments where you need to restrict internet access while allowing necessary development tools.

 ## Features